Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Siege of Mariupol

-Between 1–2 March 2022, Russian artillery reportedly shelled a densely populated neighbourhood in the city for nearly 15 hours, causing significant destruction.
-Deputy mayor Sergei Orlov reported that "at least hundreds of people [were] dead."
-On 16 March the Institute for the Study of War (ISW) reported that Russian forces continued to commit war crimes in Mariupol including "targeting civilian infrastructure".
+Between 1 and 2 March 2022, Russian artillery reportedly shelled a densely populated neighbourhood in the city for nearly 15 hours, causing significant destruction.
+Deputy mayor Sergei Orlov reported that "at least hundreds of people [were] dead".
+On 16 March, the Institute for the Study of War (ISW) reported that Russian forces continued to commit war crimes in Mariupol, including "targeting civilian infrastructure".
 On 18 March, Lieutenant General James Hockenhull, Chief of Defence Intelligence for the United Kingdom (UK), described "continued targeting of civilians in Mariupol".
-As of 20 March local authorities have estimated that at least 2,300 people were killed during the siege.
+As of 20 March, local authorities have estimated that at least 2,300 people were killed during the siege.

 On 20 March 2022, Ukrainian authorities announced that Russian troops had bombed an art school in the city where hundreds (about 400) were sheltering.
 The Mariupol City Council made the announcement through the instant messaging service Telegram, highlighting that many of those sheltering in the school were women, children and elderly.
-However, Petro Andryushchenko, an advisor to the Mayor of Mariupol, raised the concern that there was no exact number on how many people were using the school as a refuge.
+However, Petro Andryushchenko, an advisor to the mayor of Mariupol, raised the concern that there was no exact number on how many people were using the school as a refuge.

 By 18 April, Ukrainian officials estimated that at least 95% of Mariupol had been destroyed in the fighting, largely as a result of the Russian bombing campaigns.
 City officials reported that up to 21,000 civilians had been killed.
 On 16 June, the UN High Commissioner for Human Rights said that evidence strongly suggests the Russian armed forces committed serious violations of international humanitarian and human rights law in Mariupol, including the shelling and rocket attacks that destroyed much of the city.
 In a separate statement, Human Rights Watch said Russia's military tactics were indiscriminate and caused a disproportionate effect on the civilians in the city.
 It also warned that going forward, access to the city and preservation of evidence were likely to be issues, given Russia's occupation of the city, and it called for international accountability.

 Independent media and the Ukrainian side accused the Russian military of bombing civilian shelters with cluster munitions during shelling of the city and attacks on Azovstal.
-According to the mayor of Mariupol, at the end of April, during the two-month siege of the city by Russian troops, more than 20 thousand people died - twice as many than the 2 year occupation of the city during World War II.
+According to the mayor of Mariupol, at the end of April, during the two-month siege of the city by Russian troops, more than 20 thousand people died—twice as many as during the 2-year occupation of the city during World War II.
 Oksana Pokalchuk, director of Amnesty International Ukraine, said they were able to prove the use of cluster munitions by Russia after interviewing a victim who provided them with a fragment of ammunition that was removed from his thigh.